 This type of characteristics of private company is popular because it offers protection for the owner's assets and has a good mix of control and the ability to raise money.

-Restricted Transferability of Shares: The shares of a Private Limited Company are not freely transferable, meaning they cannot be easily bought or sold.
+Restricted Transferability of Shares: However, the shares of a Private Limited Company have restricted transfer, this means that one cannot be easily sold or bought.

-Separate Legal Entity: A Private Limited Company is a separate legal entity from its shareholders Process to Transfer Shares in Private Limited company directors, with its own identity and existence.
+Separate Legal Entity: A Private Limited Company operates as a Legal Identity distinct from that of its shareholders The process of transferring shares in Private Limited company directors.

 Here is an overview of the exemptions available to private companies under the Directors Report Format – Companies Act, 2013 :